Azure/Azure-Verified-Modules/docs/content/specs-defs/includes/bicep/shared/non-functional/BCPNFR18.md

 param subnets subnetsType
 type subnetsType = { ... }[]?
 ```
-the type should instead be defined like
+the type should be defined like
 ```bicep
 param subnets subnetType[]?
 type subnetType = { ... }